 How to skip a line in Python

 Learn how to skip a line in Python.
-This guide covers different methods, tips, real-world applications, and debugging common errors.
+This guide covers various methods, tips, real-world applications, and debugging common errors.

-This guide explores several techniques to skip lines.
-You'll find practical tips, real-world applications, and common debugging advice to help you master output control in your projects.
+In this article, you'll learn various techniques to insert blank lines.
+We'll cover practical tips, real-world applications, and common debugging advice to help you master text formatting in your projects.

 Using the newline character \n